-

 Cyber Security Meets Human Behaviour: Rethinking Awareness in the Age of AI

-Dr. Alana - Maurushat Professor of Cybersecurity and Behaviour & Acting Associate Dean Engagement, School of Computer, Data and Mathematical Sciences - Western Sydney University
+Dr. Alana Maurushat - Professor of Cybersecurity and Behaviour & Acting Associate Dean Engagement, School of Computer, Data and Mathematical Sciences - Western Sydney University

 Phishing and social engineering remain among the most effective attack vectors, and AI is making them more persuasive and scalable than ever.
 Yet traditional awareness programmes often rely on “gotcha” tests and compliance-driven training that fail to change behaviour.
 In this session, we explore how behavioural science and psychology can be applied to build more resilient human firewalls.